 A PhD is a long term commitment on both our parts to raise the money and put in the time to work together on a problem of mutual interest.
 In addition, a PhD in a particular program (such as the Allen School) is a specific kind of degree with a specific set of expectations.
 If you are wondering whether the Allen School is a good fit for you, you should read about the mission of the Allen School PhD program, and look at things like required classes to understand its expectations.
 While I do sometimes co-advise students from the iSchool and HCDE, I more commonly take on PhD students from the Allen School.
 If you are wondering whether the Make4All group is a good fit for you, read this page and look at our research, and our values.

 I am frequently contacted by students interested in doing a PhD in my lab.
 In fact, that is one of the things that inspired me to write this page.
 I don’t have time to answer most inquiries, but I hope that this page will provide more depth than any single email I might write.
 You should only email me personally if you have specific, brief question about my research or my lab.
-I cannot help with your application (beyond this page), and have no input into the admission process until it has been narrowed down to only a few top students.
+If you need help with your application, the Allen School provides pre-admission support, including fee waivers for certain students.

-Here are some answers to common questions about the PhD program and application process.
+Here are some additional answers to common questions about the PhD program and application process.

 Can I afford the financial cost graduate school?